Kg5802/delta-resposit/README.md

 # delta-resposit
-It is my first project for Git &amp; Github
+It is my first project for Git &amp; Github.